 “And out of one of them came forth a little horn, which waxed exceeding great, toward the south, and toward the east, and toward the pleasant land.
 And it waxed great, even to the host of heaven; and it cast down some of the host and of the stars to the ground, and stamped upon them.
 Yea, he magnified himself even to the prince of the host, and by him the daily [sacrifice] was taken away, and the place of his sanctuary was cast down.
 And an host was given him against the daily [sacrifice] by reason of transgression, and it cast down the truth to the ground; and it practised, and prospered.”
 (Daniel 8:9-12)

-If you have a King James Version (KJV) Bible, open it up to the passage just quoted.
-You will notice that the word “sacrifice” is in italics showing that this word is not in the original.
+If you have a King James Version (KJV) Bible, you will notice that the word “sacrifice” here is in italics showing that this word is not in the original.
 Most other versions do not even italicize it, which causes even more confusion.
 The phrase actually says, “and by him the daily was taken away.”
 But why is this so important?

-“Yea, he (Rome/the little horn) magnified himself even to the Prince (Jesus) of the host, and by him the daily (the continual) was taken up (exalted), and the place of his sanctuary was cast down.”
+“Yea, he (Rome/the little horn) magnified himself even to the Prince (Jesus) of the host (church), and by him (the little horn) the daily (the continual) was taken up (exalted), and the place of his sanctuary was cast down.”

-“Yea, he (the little horn) magnified himself even to (opposed to) the Prince (Jesus) of the host, and by him the daily (the continual) was taken up (exalted), and the place of his (the little horn’s) sanctuary was cast down (replaced).
+“Yea, he (the little horn) magnified himself even to the Prince (Jesus) of the host (church), and by him (the little horn) the daily (the continual) was taken up (exalted), and the place of his (the little horn’s) sanctuary was cast down (replaced).
 And an host (fallen church) was given him (joined with the little horn) in charge over the daily (the continual) in transgression.”

-It was because of this army (the host), who joined with the little horn power “in transgression,” that “the daily” was exalted or taken up.
-In other words, because of the continual transgression against God’s truth, “the daily” was taken up (or, incorporated) by the little horn and his people!
+It was because of the assembly of people (the host), who joined with the little horn power “in transgression,” that “the daily” was exalted or taken up.
+In other words, because of the continual transgression against God’s truth, “the daily” was taken up (or, incorporated) by the little horn and his people (church)!

 When Daniel was a captive in Babylon (later Medo-Persia) the concern of God’s people was, “How long shall be the vision concerning the daily (the continual), and the transgression of desolation, to give both the sanctuary and the host to be trodden under foot?”
 (Daniel 8:13).
 This same terminology is used elsewhere in Scripture at times when God’s people were held captive by pagan nations:

 “Oh God, why hast Thou cast us off forever? why doth Thine anger smoke against the sheep of Thy pasture? ...
-Lift up Thy feet unto the perpetual (tamid = continual) desolations; even all that the enemy hath doth wickedly in the sanctuary ...
-They have cast fire into Thy sanctuary, they have defiled ... the dwelling place of Thy name to the ground ...
+Lift up Thy feet unto the perpetual (continual) desolations; even all that the enemy hath doth wickedly in the sanctuary (qodesh) ...
+They have cast fire into Thy sanctuary (miqdash), they have defiled ... the dwelling place of Thy name to the ground ...
 O God, how long shall the adversary reproach? shall the enemy blaspheme Thy name forever?”
 (Psalm 74:1, 3, 7, 10)

 It was the “continual desolations” that defiled "the sanctuary."
 Here both the Hebrew words qodesh and miqdash are used to refer to the same sanctuary, thus this refers specifically to God's sanctuary.
 It is not referring to the same sanctuary (miqdash) mentioned in Daniel 8:11, but it is referring to the same sanctuary (qodesh) mentioned in Daniel 8:14 (more on that in another study).
 The question “how long?” was a question throughout Scripture in times of exile in pagan nations (see also, Psalm 79:5, 80:4; Zechariah 1:12).
 The word tamid (continual) is also present during these times of exiles in pagan nations:

 “Now therefore, what have I here, saith the LORD, that My people is taken away for nought? they that rule over them make them to howl, saith the LORD; and My name (character) continually (tamid) every day is blasphemed.”
 (Isaiah 52:5)